trstringer/manual-approval/README.md

 If you want to have `approvers` set to an org team, then you need to take a different approach.
 The default [GitHub Actions automatic token](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token) does not have the necessary permissions to list out team members.
 If you would like to use this, then you need to generate a token from a GitHub App with the correct set of permissions.
 Apart from this, the GH app will also need the Issue: Read & Write role.

-Create a GitHub App with **read-only access to organization members**.
+Create an Organization GitHub App with **read-only access to organization members**.
 Once the app is created, add a repo secret with the app ID.
 In the GitHub App settings, generate a private key and add that as a secret in the repo as well.
-You can get the app token by using the [`tibdex/github-app-token`](https://github.com/tibdex/github-app-token) GitHub Action:
+You can get the app token by using the [`actions/create-github-app-token`](https://github.com/actions/create-github-app-token) GitHub Action:

 *Note: The GitHub App tokens expire after 1 hour, which implies the duration for the approval cannot exceed 60 minutes, or the job will fail due to bad credentials.
 See [docs](https://docs.github.com/en/rest/apps/apps#create-an-installation-access-token-for-an-app).*